How To MIG And TIG Weld Auto Body Sheet Metal With Ron Covell | MillerWelds

 Fender with TIG welds

-After welding, the beads can be sanded flush and any final tune-ups can be made; hammering on-dolly will raise any low spots that may be present.
-An orbital sander is used for the final finish.
+After welding, the beads can be sanded flush and any final tune-ups can be made.
+Use hammering on-dolly to raise any low spots that may be present.
+Finish with an orbital sander to smooth the surface.

 Welder sanding the beads